jon4s4/Genesis/README.md

 This repository contains the code and evaluation resources for my Bachelor's thesis on high-velocity locomotion policies for the Unitree Go2 quadrupedal robot.

-o2 by training it to achieve extreme speeds and maneuverability on both flat and complex terrains.

 ### Experiments Conducted
 1. **Flat-Terrain Speed Experiment**: Training the Go2 to reach a top forward velocity of 8 m/s on perfectly flat ground.
 2. **Multi-Terrain Experiment**: Navigating a structured $3 \times 3$ grid of flat, fractal, and pyramid staircase terrains at speeds up to 4.5 m/s.